camunda/zeebe-process-test/README.md

 </dependency>
 ```

+Using Maven profiles you can also [switch the test dependencies based on the available Java version](https://github.com/camunda-community-hub/camunda-8-process-solution-template/commit/128be0ead988404c5c746ae96b47fe1138bf2a83).

 ### Spring support

 If you use the Spring framework or Spring Boot and you want to write tests, please use `spring-zeebe-test` as a wrapper around this library.
 This will hook everything into the Spring lifecycle.
 See [Spring Zeebe: Writing test cases](https://github.com/camunda-community-hub/spring-zeebe#writing-test-cases) for details.